b-lukaszuk/RJ_BS_eng/contents/prediction.md

 a given set of features occurs (hence the 100-200 million mentioned above).
 The other problem is that such a data frame would occupy a lot of disk space and would be slow to search through.
-A better solution is regression (most likely multiple linear regression that we will cover in the next section).
+A better solution is regression (most likely multiple linear regression that we will cover in @sec:pred_multiple_lin_reg).
 In that case you collect a smaller sample of let's say 15'000 healthy individuals.
 You train your regression model.
 And store it together with the `getPrecictedY` function (where `Y` could the discussed vital capacity).
 Now, you can easily and quickly calculate the reference value for a patient even if the exact set of features (values of predictor variables) was not in your training data set (still, you can be fairly sure that the values of the features of the patient would be in the range of the training data set).

 Anyway, in real life whenever you want to fit a regression line in Julia you should probably use [GLM.jl](https://juliastats.org/GLM.jl/stable/) package.